Geovation/geovation.github.io/_posts/2020-07-01-http-headers.md

 The CSP helps prevent attacks such as Cross Site Scripting (XSS) and other code injection attacks.

 #### Configuration
-A CSP format is defined as Content-Security-Policy: policy.
-The following configuration ```Content-Security-Policy: default-src 'none'; script-src https://www.lognuk.co.uk``` tells the browser not to load any resources from any sources and the second part ```script-src https://www.lognuk.co.uk``` tells the browser to allow scripts from www.lognuk.co.uk over https://
+A CSP format is defined in the following way -  Content-Security-Policy: policy.
+For e.g., the following configuration ```Content-Security-Policy: default-src 'none'; script-src https://www.lognuk.co.uk``` tells the browser not to load any resources from any sources and the second part ```script-src https://www.lognuk.co.uk``` tells the browser to allow scripts from www.lognuk.co.uk over https://

-#### Testing
+#### Testing CSP
 It’s always a good thing to test a configured CSP, therefore you should use [Content-Security-Policy-Report-Only][csp] instead.

 ### The Expect-CT header